CraicOverflow89/Krash/readme.md

 ### Tasks

+ - callable literals
  - prevent reserved words being used for map keys?
  - commands for file/directory moving/copying (recursion flag)
  - look at removing `KrashReference` completely in favour of `KrashValueReference`
  - separate literals and expressions in parser
+ - ensure that `null` is not being returned when errors should be thrown

 ### Issues